-- The routine use of more reliable and remote controllable gas switches instead of air-break switches. - The installation of rural ring-main units to increase switching reliability and safety while providing the opportunity for ring-main unit circuit-breaker fault clearance, single-shot auto-reclose, as well as remote control. - Vibration dampers are being fitted to underbuilt HV distribution on long spans to decrease vibration damage. - Additional surge arrestors have been fitted at locations where existing equipment provides the relatively high cost of an earthing system (e.g. SF6 load-break switches). - Universal application of possum guards to poles with high voltage attached to them. - 11kV glass tube fuses are progressively being replaced with expulsion drop-out types. - Additional interconnections between feeders to provide alternative supplies. - 11kV to 22kV conversion increases capacity significantly and permits back-feeding which lowers both planned outages and unplanned outage length. - Neutral earthing resistors reduce the thermal stress on wires and connectors during earth faults as well as dramatically reducing the fault voltage depression seen by consumers. - More rigorous actions in relation to non-compliant privately owned HV lines. - Elimination of unfused overhead extensions onto private property. - Thermal infrared camera inspection of lines and accessories to detect abnormal heating. - The requirement that all new network connections (both LV and HV) shall be via underground cable and encouragement to have all on-property reticulation underground. - Investigation of ICP monitoring to detect real-time back-feed voltages, no power situations, and upstream line down faults.
+- The installation of rural ring-main units to increase switching reliability and safety while providing the opportunity for ring-main unit circuit-breaker fault clearance, single-shot auto-reclose, as well as remote control. - Vibration dampers are being fitted to underbuilt HV distribution on long spans to decrease vibration damage. - Additional surge arrestors have been fitted at locations where existing equipment provides the relatively high cost of an earthing system (e.g. SF6 load-break switches). - Universal application of possum guards to poles with high voltage attached to them. - 11kV glass tube fuses are progressively being replaced with expulsion drop-out types. - Additional interconnections between feeders to provide alternative supplies. - 11kV to 22kV conversion increases capacity significantly and permits back-feeding which lowers both planned outages and unplanned outage length. - Neutral earthing resistors reduce the thermal stress on wires and connectors during earth faults as well as dramatically reducing the fault voltage depression seen by consumers. - More rigorous actions in relation to non-compliant privately owned HV lines. - Elimination of unfused overhead extensions onto private property. - Thermal infrared camera inspection of lines and accessories to detect abnormal heating. - The requirement that all new network connections (both LV and HV) shall be via underground cable and encouragement to have all on-property reticulation underground. - Investigation of ICP monitoring to detect real-time back-feed voltages, no power situations, and upstream line down faults.